-In 1985 the IAKF World Championships were re-branded to the Shoto Cup.
-Since the inception of the World Championships, Japan had been the most dominant nation, especially in the kumite events.
+In 1985 the IAKF World Championships were re-branded as the Shoto Cup.
+Since the inception of the World Championships, Japan had been the most dominant nation, especially in the Kumite events.

 The 7th World Championships (3rd Shoto Cup) took place at the Crowtree Leisure Centre, Sunderland, England.
 The two-day event took place from 17 to 18 March 1990.
 There were competitors from thirty countries taking part in seven events, i.e. four individual events and three team events.